harlananelson/ubuntu/after-installation.md

 Whenever needed, you can get rid if unneeded versions using

     sudo apt autoremove
-libxml2-dev is need to install some r packages like readODS
+libxml2-dev is needed to install some r packages like readODS

-    sudo apt-get install libxml2-dev```
+    sudo apt-get install libxml2-dev
 ## Install emacs
     sudo apt-get install emacs
 ## Install git